Cellular-Imaging-Amsterdam-UMC/BIOMERO.importer/README.md

 The system requires a **shared storage volume** (typically a Samba/CIFS mount or NFS) that is mounted identically across all containers:

 - **OMERO Server**: For in-place imports using `ln_s` transfers
-- **OMERO Web**: For omero.boost plugin to browse and select files
+- **OMERO Web**: For OMERO.biomero plugin to browse and select files
-- **OMERO ADI**: For reading source files and writing processed data
+- **BIOMERO.importer**: For reading source files and writing processed data
 - **OMERO Workers**: For script access to data files

 **Critical requirement**: All mounts must have **read/write (R/W) permissions**, not read-only.